agraef/purr-data/README.md

    his website and maintains.
 It doesn't include external libraries like objects for doing graphics, video, etc.
 2. Pure Data Extended.
 A monolithic distribution which ships with lots of external libraries.
-At the moment it doesn't look to be maintained.
+As of August 2015 it hasn't been updated since January 2014.

 ### Three Paragraph Overview